MyPureCloud/genesys-spark/docs/migrations/v3/readme.md

 + </gux-command-palette-legacy>
 ```
 If possible, avoid the usage of legacy components and do a full migration to a stable component.
 The basic migration of replacing the `-beta` suffix with `-legacy` will have to be followed up with a full migration to a stable component before the next major version is released.
 Contact the Core UI team if you need help migrating away from these components.

+## V2 Beta Components Removed from V3

+### gux-search-beta

+Action: *(required)* implement a new solution for your use case.

+There is no universal migration path away from this component.
+We expect `gux-form-field-search` to be sufficient for most use cases but that may still require your application to implement additional functionality that was previously provided by the component.

 ## Stable Component Changes
 ### gux-button